 Ceren Lord is currently British Academy Postdoctoral Research Fellow, with Middle East Studies at the Oxford School of Global and Area Studies (OSGA), where she was previously a Sasakawa Peace Foundation Postdoctoral Research Officer.
 She completed her PhD in May 2015 at the London School of Economics, Government Department, focusing on the role of the state and the ulema (Diyanet) in the rise of political Islam in Turkey.
 She holds a master’s degree from Oxford University (St Antony’s College) in Modern Middle Eastern Studies.
 Alongside her academic career, Ceren previously worked in finance as an economist focusing on Europe, the Middle East and Africa.
 She is a regular contributor to the Economist Intelligence Unit, Associate Editor at the British Journal of Middle Eastern Studies and the lead editor for the British Institute at Ankara (BIAA) Contemporary Turkey series published by I.B.
 Tauris.

 Research and expertise: religious political movements, Islamism; secularism and state-religion relations; the role of the ulema and changing nature of Islamic authority; comparative democratisation and the dynamics of authoritarian persistence; nationalism and nation-building; sectarianism and ethno-religious mobilisation in Turkey and the Middle East, the Alevi movement.

-- 2019, 'Sectarianized Securitization in Turkey in the Wake of the 2011 Arab Uprisings,' forthcoming in Middle East Journal
+- March 2019, 'Sectarianized Securitization in Turkey in the Wake of the 2011 Arab Uprisings,' The Middle East Journal

 - October 2018, Book: ‘Religious Politics in Turkey: From the Birth of the Republic to the AKP,’ Cambridge University Press